ygorelik/ydk-gen/sdk/python/README.rst

 Release Notes
 =============

-The current YDK release version is 0.8.5.
-YDK-Py is licensed under the Apache 2.0 License.
+The current YDK release version is 0.9.0.1.
+YDK is licensed under the Apache 2.0 License.